THE UNSPEAKABLE FREEDOM DEVICE

 Article in Frieze HERE

-Taking inspiration from a Martin Rowson cartoon that depicts Margaret Thatcher’s funeral as a tribal ritual in some obscure ‘savage’ culture, as well as other touchstones such as the novel Riddley Walker by Russell Hoban, it uses the fantastic location of the Winter Gardens, Blackpool, to explore, through speculative fantasy, the cultural legacy of the Conservative Party conferences that took place there during the rise of Margaret Thatcher.
-Mythical Red, Green, and Blue characters – that could be distorted versions of long-dead political factions -appear to them on the journey, proclaiming their rhetoric, producing spasms of white light when they clash.
+This work took inspiration from a Martin Rowson cartoon that depicts Margaret Thatcher’s funeral as a tribal ritual in some obscure ‘savage’ culture, as well as other touchstones such as the novel Riddley Walker by Russell Hoban, it uses the fantastic location of the Winter Gardens, Blackpool, to explore, through speculative fantasy, the cultural legacy of the Conservative Party conferences that took place there during the rise of Margaret Thatcher and where the Mythical Red, Green, and Blue characters have their final showdown proclaiming their rhetoric, producing spasms of white light when they clash.

 This project brings together themes that animate my work; the persuasive trickery of ideological language and image manipulation technology, and a dream like absurdity within the everyday.
 I interested belief systems, ideas of truth, power and pleasure, and how cultural memories are re-made and distorted according to the needs of each era.
 The film features a new music soundtrack by Leo Chadburn